CDE will be closed on Monday, Jan. 20 for the Martin Luther King, Jr. holiday.

 Preschool Assessment Requirements

-CDE is required to report annually to the Colorado General Assembly and the Office of Special Education Programs on the outcomes of children served by publicly funded preschool.
+CDE is required to report annually to the Colorado General Assembly and the Office of Special Education Programs (OSEP) on the outcomes of children served by publicly funded preschool.
 CDE aggregates or combines outcome data from the early childhood assessments to report on the effectiveness of the programs that utilize public funds.

 Kindergarten School Readiness Requirements